-Multi-disciplinary artist, Ruth Fox explores new ways of seeing and understanding the body through the interplay of abstract and figurative art processes.
-Her mixed media works employ a self-formulated layering technique involving paint, oil pastel and embroidery thread on textiles, dissecting for the viewer what we actually see but rarely look at - fragmented parts of our own physical form in line, shape and contour - and that which we wrestle with - a whole body image often seen via a simulation of the body (a mirror or a photograph) which comes with a whole backstory of social, ethical, cultural and often judgemental baggage, as well as body identity hierarchies we have learned along the way.
+Ruth Fox explores how we see and experience the body.
+Her abstract and figurative works often dissect for the viewer what we actually see but rarely look at - fragments of our own physical form in line, shape and contour - and that which we wrestle with - a whole body image often seen via a simulation of the body (a mirror or a photograph) which comes with a whole backstory of social, ethical, cultural and often judgemental baggage, as well as body identity hierarchies we have learned throughout our own individual and collective histories.

-Ruth's work addresses the body as a home, both familiar and foreign, and a space we permanently inhabit yet often omit the care and time to experience.
-Our minds often have a disruptive, sometimes harmonious, but also antagonistic relationship with our bodies.
-She also explores the body in relation to Nature and our collective species, looking recently at how water binds both the human body and Nature.
-Her sound art explores the body's sounds, such as the touch of skin, the breath and the heartbeat, with her latest work honouring the body's release of pain through (the sound of) tears.
-The sounds are used as instruments to create compositions with collaborative composers and musicians, that investigate the fluid interchange of unity and conflict between mind and body.
+Conceiving that the body is a home, both familiar and foreign, the body is a space which we permanently inhabit.
+IN addition to her figurative works, Ruth also explores this idea through installation and sound works.
+Her installation works perceive the experience of operating and being inside a body, as well as abstract paintings that investigate the body in relation to Nature and our collective species, looking recently at how water binds both the human body and Nature.
+Her sound art explores the body's sounds as its experience.
+These include the touch of skin, the breath and the heartbeat, with her latest work honouring the body's release of pain and grief through (the sound of) tears.
+The sounds are used as instruments to create compositions with collaborative composers and musicians, and attempt to relay the fluid interchange of unity and conflict between mind and body.

-Ruth grew up in Hertfordshire in the UK before moving to London for some time.
+Ruth Fox grew up in Hertfordshire in the UK before moving to London for 15 years.
 She now lives in Margate, Kent and works from her studio at home.